 You should use visual charts on slides to help you illustrate market research information.
-Market research data can be complicated and difficult to make sense of for those who are unfamiliar with the topics, which is why having icons and visual aides is useful.
+Market research data can be complicated and difficult to make sense of for those who are unfamiliar with the topics; that’s why having icons and visual aids is useful.
 These icons are all fully editable in PowerPoint and don’t require any additional software or training.
-These are vector images which can easily be resized.
-In addition, you can change colors of the icons outline and filling, add shadows, rotate or flip the objects you’re using, or even layer them differently on the slide.
+These are vector images that can easily be resized.
+In addition, you can change the colors of the icons’ outline and filling, add shadows, rotate or flip the objects you’re using, or even layer them differently on the slide.

 If you find the above examples useful or helpful you can down the full diagrams set here:

 Looking for more marketing templates?
 See our Business&Marketing slide decks collection.